BorderOfExtacy/BOEPassion/README.md

 Any help is welcome!
 I'm far from a competent programmer, so anything is *really* appreciated.
 [You can check the current issues for a collection of bugs and feature ideas if you're into that.](https://github.com/BorderOfExtacy/BOEPassion/issues)

-### Body parts

-Currently, sim body parts are hard-coded (i am not a comptent enough programmer to write an xml parser yet) and must be added directly.

-If you have a bottom you'd like made compatible from the backend, see this guide [TBA] , and [create an issue ticket](https://github.com/BorderOfExtacy/BOEPassion/issues) with the needed information.
-Your mesh will not be included with the mod if you don't want it to be - the compat will still rely on the end user have your bottom as well as the mod itself.

 ## Help